thescribe17/thescribe17.github.io/_posts/2008-12-31-alan-baxter.md

 Well, given that my "day job" is as a martial arts instructor, there's a lot that Isiah does in the books that I could probably do a lot better than a regular actor.
 But could I act as well?
 Who knows.
 I do love the idea of playing my own hero as I've always been a huge fan of movies, but I don't think I really resemble Isiah all that much.
 A lot of people have commented about how both RealmShift and MageSign would make great films, so I'd love to see my books optioned one day.
 Being such a movie fan, seeing one of my novels on the big screen would be awesome.
 I think I'd probably get involved and insist on being the fight choreographer (as most movie fights are awful) and then have a cameo role as a minor character somewhere.
 Perhaps I'd body double for the star in the fight scenes!

 **Now that would be interesting.
-I hope the situation arises so that we can enjoy that cameo role!
-My sincere thanks, Alan, for participating and please accept my best wishes for the future.**
+I hope the situation arises so that we can enjoy that cameo role! :) My sincere thanks, Alan, for participating and please accept my best wishes for the future.**

-If you would like to find out more about Alan or his books, please visit his website - [Alan Baxter Online](http://www.alanbaxteronline.com).
+If you would like to find out more about Alan or his books, please visit his website - <a href="https://alanbaxter.com.au/">Alan Baxter</a>.